TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Just like handle size, the weight of your razor is a personal preference based on your shaving style.

 If you like to apply pressure when saving, you might be better off with a lighter razor.
-If you like to let the razor do all the work, and heavier model might be what you’re looking for.
+If you like to let the razor do all the work, a heavier model might be what you’re looking for.

 A good level of grip is essential for both men and women to avoid cuts and nicks caused by the razor slipping out of your hands.